fracturelabs/TwitteRSS/README.md

 There are probably more things than this, but at least the following could use some work:
 * Only request tweets that are new since the last run
-* Handle retweets and retweets with comments better
-* Add images
+* Add filtering by the presence (or lack of) media or urls

 ## Contributing